|August 1, 2016

 1976 - 2016

-The Rosebud Agency wound down its role as an active booking agency as of December 31, 2013.
+The Rosebud Agency wound down its role as an active booking agency at the start of 2014.
 Agency founder Mike Kappus continues to work on special projects in addition to select artist management as he has for the past 46 years.
 This includes overseeing music related business for the estates of JJ Cale and the late Captain Beefheart.
 Kappus has also begun work as an Independent Board Director for the new Jonathan Logan Family Foundation as well as consulting for San Francisco's Hardly Strictly Bluegrass Festival, among other new projects.

 Established in 1976 (surely a contender for one of the longest-running sole proprietorship agencies), Rosebud expanded from an initial North American focus to booking performances in Europe soon after and has represented its artists worldwide ever since.
 Over 37 years, the company has accomplished a good deal; its intentionally small artist roster has racked up over 116 Grammy® nominations and 28 wins, plus dozens of Gold and Platinum records globally.